Skip to content

 Create View

-If a view of the same name already exists, it will be replaced when this component runs.
+• If a view of the same name already exists, it will be replaced when the component runs.

-If a table of the same name already exists, this component will fail its run; the Create View component cannot replace an existing table, only an existing view.
+• If a table of the same name already exists, the component will fail to run.
+The Create View component can't replace an existing table, only an existing view.

-Views created by this component will not be dropped when the Transformation pipeline is revalidated.
-However, the views will be recreated at runtime (when the Transformation pipeline is executed).
+Views created by this component won't be dropped when the transformation pipeline is revalidated.
+However, the views will be recreated at runtime (when the transformation pipeline is executed).

 Properties